Mike Antonovich (ice hockey): Professional career

 Antonovich played most of his professional career in the WHA, with the Fighting Saints, Edmonton Oilers and New England Whalers.
 He also appeared in NHL games with the North Stars, Hartford Whalers and New Jersey Devils, in addition to minor league games in the AHL and CHL.
 While playing professionally Antonovich also represented the United States at the 1976, 1977 and 1982 Ice Hockey World Championships.

 Coaching and scouting

 Antonovich spent three seasons as an assistant coach in the International Hockey League, coaching the Minnesota Moose and Quad City Mallards.
 He joined the amateur scouting staff of the St. Louis Blues in 1997, a position he still holds.

 Political career

 In November 2008, Antonovich defeated incumbent John Sloan, and became the mayor of Coleraine, Minnesota.
-He has stated that he has no political motivations beyond his current position.
+He has stated that he has no political motivations beyond his current position; he served for a number of years.